yifeiwang15/yifeiwang15.github.io/content/authors/admin/_index.md

 languages:
   - name: English
+    description: Fluent
-    percent: 80
+    percent: 90
   - name: Chinese
+    description: Native
     percent: 100
 ---

 ## About Me

-Yifei Wang is a PhD student of computer science at Brandeis University.
-Her research interests include graph neural networks, multimodal learning, and generative models.
+Yifei Wang is a PhD student in Computer Science at Brandeis University.
+She earned her bachelor's degree in Mathematics from Tsinghua University under the guidance of Prof. Chenglong Bao.
+Her research focuses on graph neural networks, multimodal learning, fairness, and generative models, with interdisciplinary work in AI4Science and healthcare.
+She also does interdisciplinary studies in AI4Science and Healthcare.